 Acid reflux refers to the flow of stomach acid back into your esophagus, a connecting tube between your throat and stomach.
-It is also known as gatroesophageal reflux and occurs as heartburn, a burning sensation in your chest.
+It is also known as gastroesophageal reflux and occurs as heartburn, a burning sensation in your chest.
 Acid reflux can progress into gastroesophageal reflux disease, or GERD, a more severe form of the condition.
 Other symptoms include wheezing, coughing, difficulty swallowing and chest pain.

-According to a study in the October 2006 "Journal of Pineal Research," supplementing your diet with vitamin B-12 may aid in the regression of GERD symptoms, a more severe form of acid reflux.
+According to a study in the October 2006 Journal of Pineal Research, supplementing your diet with vitamin B-12 may aid in the regression of GERD symptoms, a more severe form of acid reflux.
 Vitamin B-12 can be obtained in a supplement form.
 You can also find this vitamin in animal-based foods including poultry, red meat, fish, eggs, and dairy products.
 If you are vegetarian or vegan and consume no animal products, you may be deficient in this vitamin.
 You can talk to your doctor about taking a supplement.

 Folic Acid and Vitamin B-6

 Folic acid, a B vitamin, and vitamin B-6 are two other vitamins that may aid in reducing symptoms of acid reflux.
-The 2006 study in the "Journal of Pineal Research" found that GERD symptoms were relieved upon supplementing the diet with these vitamins.
+The 2006 study in the Journal of Pineal Research found that GERD symptoms were relieved upon supplementing the diet with these vitamins.
 Folic acid, also called folate, can be taken in supplement form.
 You can also find it in foods such as beans and green leafy vegetables.

 Vitamins A and C

-Consuming a multivitamin that includes vitamins A and C may help with your digestive health and relieve your symptoms, according to the University of Maryland Medical Center.
+Consuming a multivitamin that includes vitamins A and C may help with your digestive health and relieve your symptoms, according to an Osijek University study.
 These vitamins are antioxidants and are available in both supplement form and your diet.
 Good dietary sources of vitamin A include liver, eggs, sweet potatoes, squash, carrots and spinach.
 Good sources of vitamin C include bell peppers, broccoli, oranges, limes, lemons and kiwis.